Denisbrezu/DM-Project/README.md

 - The scraper skips leagues without valid player stats.
 - Validation and cleaning steps ensure the output remains consistent.
+- We added a failed, but a good version of a TransfrMarkt scraper that works just fine, but doesn't support many requests

 ---